Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Concluding remarks and questions

 \section{Concluding remarks and questions}

-We prove that if the partition function of the 2-spin system is zero-free in a complex neighbourhood of $\lambda=0$ or $\beta\gamma=1$ containing a positive point, then the corresponding 2-spin system exhibits SSM.
-By a Christoffel-Darboux type identity, it seems like that the implication from zero-free regions to SSM only works for complex neighbourhoods of $\lambda=0$ or $\beta\gamma=1$.
-A natural question is \emph{what is the magic of these two special settings of parameters $\lambda=0$ and $\beta\gamma=1$ for which the exact computation of the partition function is polynomial-time solvable?} In fact, so far all currently known zero-free regions (and even all SSM results and all FPTAS results) for the 2-spin system lie in some complex neighborhoods of $\lambda=0$ (up to a switch of the spins $+$ and $-$) or $\beta\gamma =1$.
+We prove that if the partition function of a 2-spin system is zero-free in a complex neighborhood of $\lambda=0$ or $\beta\gamma=1$ containing a positive point, then the corresponding 2-spin system exhibits SSM.
+By a Christoffel-Darboux type identity, it seems that the implication from zero-free regions to SSM only works for complex neighborhoods of $\lambda=0$ or $\beta\gamma=1$.
+A natural question is: \emph{what is the magic of these two special settings of parameters $\lambda=0$ and $\beta\gamma=1$ for which the exact computation of the partition function is polynomial-time solvable?} In fact, so far all currently known zero-free regions (and even all SSM results and all FPTAS results) for 2-spin systems lie in some complex neighborhoods of $\lambda=0$ (up to a switch of the spins $+$ and $-$) or $\beta\gamma =1$.
 We are curious whether this is always true and we make the following conjectures.